 The idea for a hot water bottle cover came about as I was using my own.
 Feeling a little rough I grabbed it for a little bit of comfort and as I filled it I had the usual thoughts.
 I’m a little weird, I am always afraid it will explode or I didn’t close the stopper properly so I check and recheck my hot water bottle cover a lot before I use it.
 Then I wrap it in a towel like a baby and can’t get all the heat.
 At that time, I had been been working on the Marian Bay Cowl and immediately came to the conclusion it would rework it – not in Merino, and the rest is history.

 To make my cover I used Paintbox Simply Chunky, an acrylic 5 weight yarn from Lovecrafts.
 I have a few random balls stashed around my house from project last christmas, and this proved to be a quick easy make.
 As it was growing, I realised I didn’t want to totally cover the neck, I didn’t think the fabric would look that great all bunched up.
-I also, wanted to be able to fill and refill my own hot-water bottle cover without taking it out of the cover.
+I also wanted to be able to fill and refill my own hot-water bottle cover without taking it out of the cover.

+The buttons used in my samples came from the Yarnsmith on Etsy.
 Last year I had purchased Hayley’s advent calendar and these came as part of that and I forgot I had them.
 I think they make a cute addition and seasonal touch.
 You can find more buttons and more at The Yarnsmith.

 Thanks to Seema Enand for testing the pattern and providing this cute image – I love how the red and grey work together.
-For full details on the yarn used check out her Ravelry page by hitting the picture below.

 Skill Level: Beginner